GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Anyone who has ever written a program knows that telling a computer what you want it to do is not as easy as it sounds.
-Every detail of the computer’s desired operation must be precisely described.
-For instance, if you tell an accounting program to bill your clients for the amount that each owes, then the computer will send out a weekly bill for $0.00 to clients who owe nothing.
+> ### The efficiency of the code decreases with an increase in the number of people working on the program.
+The most efficient programs are written by a single person.
 >
-> ~ *Danny Hillis*
+> ~ *Charles Simonyi*

 ---
 ## 🏎 Quick Facts